AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

        for Status use (Off => 2#001#, On => 2#010#, Unknown => 2#100#);

-which allows specified values for an enumeration type, instead of the efficient default values of 0,1,2.
+which allows specified values for an enumeration type, instead of the efficient default values of 0, 1, 2.

 In all these cases, we might use these representation clauses to match external specifications, which can be very useful.
-The disadvantage of such layouts is that they are inefficient, and accessing individual components, or in the case of the enumeration type, looping through the values, can increase space and time requirements for the program code.
+The disadvantage of such layouts is that they are inefficient, and accessing individual components, or, in the case of the enumeration type, looping through the values can increase space and time requirements for the program code.

 One approach that is often effective is to read or write the data in question